Arnethegreat/yoshisisland-practice-hack/README.md

 Use the d-pad to navigate, B to go back, and Y/A to select options and set values.

 ### HUD
 The heads-up display can be toggled on/off from the menu.
-It may cause some minor graphical glitches when enabled.
+It may cause some minor graphical glitches and increase lag when enabled.
 It displays:

 Column 1 | Column 2 | Column 3 | Column 4 | Column 5